NGO HomeComing invites you to an Estonian language and culture immersion camp

 The recommended age for participants is 10–16.
 As an extension of the children camp, Family Lõimeleer offers an opportunity for children younger than 10 years and their parents to take part in the camp.
 The younger children can partake in the activities of the teenagers’ camp, practice their Estonian and, by support from their parents, gather experience and courage for attending the camp unaccompanied in the longer run.

 In 2022, the camp will be held in two 6-day shifts: 17-23 July and 24-30 July.

 NB!
 Register before 1 March to get the early bird discount!

 NB!
 NB!
 Important information regarding the COVID-19 situation!
-If you have registered, but are unable to attend due to COVID-19 restrictions, please notify us before 15 June 2021 and we will postpone your unused ticket and guarantee you a spot in the 2022 summer camp.
+If you have registered, but are unable to attend due to COVID-19 travel restrictions, please notify us before 15 June 2022 and we will postpone your unused ticket and guarantee you a spot in the 2023 summer camp.